 YANCEY COUNTY, N.C.
-(BP) — The devastation from flooding during Hurricane Helene in North Carolina will have a long-lasting effect on farms and homes, said a former Kentucky Baptist Disaster Relief volunteer who is now a county extension agent in the Tar Heel state.
+(BP) — The devastation from flooding during Hurricane Helene in North Carolina will have a long-lasting effect on farms and homes, said a former Kentucky Baptist Disaster Relief (KYDR) volunteer who is now a county extension agent in the Tar Heel state.

 David Davis, who spent about 10 years in Kentucky before taking the extension agent job in his hometown of Yancey County in June 2020, said many in the county will be without power for another 10 to 14 months because of damage to roads, including some that are completely washed out.